Prisons data

 Barricade or prevention of access incidents

-Prisons achieve rating 3 or 4 in risk management audit
+Prisons achieve rating 3 or 4 in safety/risk management audit

-Value for 2021-22.
-View breakdown for risk management audit
+Value for 1 - Performance of serious concern.
+View breakdown for safety audit / risk management audit

 To reform offenders, we need to be sure they are being given the right services and opportunities across the different areas we know support rehabilitation and help prevent a return to crime.